OPEN-NEXT/OKH-LOSH/README.md

 You can find:

 - Markdown files laying out the structure,
-- GraphViz/DOT graps representing the structure,
+- GraphViz/DOT graps/diagrams representing the structure,
-- PNG & SVG renders of the graphs
+- PNG & SVG renders of the graphs/diagrams

 Note that when invalid TTL files are pushed, the CI will give back an error and no exports will be available.